nishant05gaurav/All-Notes/DSA/Algorithm.md

 ![OBST](https://imgur.com/shSHqDi.png)

-### `Travelling Sales Problem`:
+## Travelling Sales Problem
 - **Problem**: We have to start from one vertex and travel all other vertices once and to return back to the same starting vertex and the cost of tracking shoukd be minimum
 - Order of execution is different/ but the recursion tree in the figure look:
 ![Travelling Sales Problem](/Images/image-6.png)

-### `Reliability Design-DP`:
+## Reliability Design-DP
 - It signifies the optimal number of device copies having max reliability with minimum cost
 - Probability of system = **π** (Product of all reliabilities)
 - Probability of a product in good working condition = `r`
 - Probability of a product not in good working comditin = `(1-r)`
   - Probability of same n products = `(1-r)^n`
 - Uppetr bond is the maximum number of copies of a device that can be used for optimal solution
-- `Problem`: We have to set-up a system such that if we have total cost ac 'C', by buying devices such that, how many copies of these devices should i buy if within that cost such that the total reliability of the system is maximised
+- _Problem_: We have to set-up a system such that if we have total cost ac 'C', by buying devices such that, how many copies of these devices should i buy if within that cost such that the total reliability of the system is maximised

-### `Longest Common Sequence`(LCS):
+## Longest Common Sequence (LCS):
 - A classic CS problem that involves finding the longest sequence common to two sequences.
 - Its sequence is formed by deleting some elements (not common) without changing the order of the remaining